prof18/marcogomiero.com/content/posts/drafts/test-git-push.md

 ## Automated testing

-Before every release, I was manually testing all the publication process.
-This includes setting up a simple local Kotlin Multiplatform project and a local and remote CocoaPods repository that hosts the Framework, run the plugin and check that everything was working as expected.
+Before every release, I was manually testing all the publication processes.
+This includes setting up a simple local Kotlin Multiplatform project and a local and remote CocoaPods repository that hosts the Framework, running the plugin and checking that everything is working as expected.

 All this manual process required a lot of effort for every release.
 To avoid that, I decided to start looking into Gradle TestKit, to write automated tests.
-Gradle TestKit allows to programmatically execute Gradle builds and inspect the result.
+Gradle TestKit allows to programmatically executing Gradle builds and inspecting the result.

 More information can be found [in the documentation](https://docs.gradle.org/current/userguide/test_kit.html).